CompendiumII/2420_assign2/README.md

 We will now initialize a few directories and install some things.

-On our WSL, as well as our droplets, we will be creating a few directories.
+We will be creating directories in WSL as well as **BOTH DROPLETS**!
-We will repeat these commands in WSL as well as both droplets:
+We will repeat these commands for all 3:

 ```
 mkdir 2420-assign-two